Adwait-Pujari/RazorPizzaWebsite/README.md

 				update-database

 With this the connection to the sql server is complete and we proceed in adding values to our database.

+To access the database in the required pages we need dependency injection.